low-systems/low/README.md

 None of this is ready for use yet!
 Here is a high level list of things that need to be done.

 * :white_medium_square: Finish writing core package
-  * :white_medium_square: Add "run next" pointer to task output (need to work out how this will work)
+  * :ballot_box_with_check: Add "run next" pointer to task output (need to work out how this will work)
   * :white_medium_square: Implement template/renderer caching
   * :white_medium_square: Implement optional type checking of inputs and outputs to `Doers`
-  * :white_medium_square: _...not sure what else is left_
-* :white_medium_square: Finish writing unit tests and make sure core package is fit for purpose
+  * :ballot_box_with_check: Finish writing unit tests and make sure core package is fit for purpose
 * :white_medium_square: Write some basic modules to make the system usable
   * :white_medium_square: HTTP `Boundary`
   * :white_medium_square: Cron `Boundary`